johnkntran/basic-elasticsearch/README.md

 # basic-elasticsearch
 A basic demonstration of using Elasticsearch to render search results.

+See the live demo at [35.196.93.111/elastic](http://35.196.93.111/elastic/)!

+The REST API can be accessed at this endpoint: [35.196.93.111/api/search_famous_quotes.py](http://35.196.93.111/api/search_famous_quotes.py).
+For a default (no search) GET requests, just hit the endpoint directly.
+To make a search, send a POST request to the endpoint with a JSON payload in the form `{"q":"your phrase here, e.g. genius inspiration"}`.

 ## Installation

 ### Install Oracle Java 8 JDK